how to see utm parameters in google analytics 4

 email signature with utms

 If you got an email like this from me and decided to click the link, you’d see this full URL resolve once you made it to rootandbranchgroup.com.
-See all that stuff in the red box below?
-Those are the UTM parameters that I’ve added to the end of the link in my email signature.
-These parameters tell Google Analytics that this traffic originated from Gmail (utm_source=gmail), and is email “type” traffic (utm_medium=email), and comes specifically from my email signature (utm_campaign=signature).
+These parameters tell GA4 that this traffic originated from Gmail (utm_source=gmail), and is email “type” traffic (utm_medium=email), and comes specifically from my email signature (utm_campaign=signature).

 email with utm parameters

 When using UTM parameters to manually tag your traffic, you should always use at least utm_source and utm_medium.
 If you do this, your traffic will be properly categorized at the session source / medium level.
 The other parameters are optional.
-However, utm_campaign is almost always used as well (at least that one) to further catalog the traffic.
+However, you should also use utm_campaign (at least that one) to further catalog the traffic.

 Personally, I always use these 3 parameters and sometimes also use utm_content, depending on the situation.